Hugik89/ReWiind/README.md

 # ReWiind

-A set of tools for conversion of various Wii files, written in C++.
+A set of converting tools for various Wii files, written in C++.
 This is currently a work in progress !

 ## Available converters